Written ByRenan França

 It was founded as a collaboration between two of the most prestigious Ivy League schools – Harvard and MIT.
 Besides that, edX currently offers high-quality online courses from 120 other institutions (such as Berkeley, Columbia, and Stanford).

-It's run as an open-source not-for-profit e-learning platform and delivers courses on topics ranging from data and computer science to leadership and communications.
+Until recently, edX was a non-profit e-learning platform.
+They are currently a for-profit company and offer courses on topics ranging from computer science to leadership and communications.

 What is edX's connection to MIT and Harvard?